 At first approach, visitors to Allt-y-bela, Arne Maynard’s historic home in Usk, south Wales, might suspect the designer has been so distracted by projects around the world that he hasn’t had time to tend his own place.
-Those who saw the gold-medal-winning garden he created for Laurent-Perrier at the RHS Chelsea Flower Show in London last May, or know the romantic English country gardens he designs for the manor houses and mansions of financiers and executives, might wonder if they have come to the right place.
+Those who saw the gold-medal-winning garden he created for Laurent-Perrier at the RHS Chelsea Flower Show in London, or know the romantic English country gardens he designs for the manor houses and mansions of financiers and executives, might wonder if they have come to the right place.
 It’s all here, though — the roses, the billowing herbaceous plantings, the pleached and clipped trees, and the picturesque yet productive vegetable patch.
 It’s just that here things are a little more subtle.

 "We bought it in repaired state, so it meant that we could concentrate on the garden and the interiors."